ibm-cloud-architecture/refarch-kc/analysis/readme.md

 We use the container shipping example to furthe elborate and illustrate the Insight storming approach below.

-#### Container Shipping  Insight Storming diagram
+#### Container Shipping  Event Stream Processing diagram
 The shipping example includes the case where continuous sensor measurement data is available form each refrigerated conatiner while it is stacked on board the container ship and is in between ports on a blue water phase of the scenario.
-We show how streaming analytics can process the arriving contiuous sensor measures in real - time and to deliver additional capabilites in the EDA solution.
+We show how streaming analytics can process the arriving continuous sensor measures in real - time and to deliver additional capabilites in the EDA solution.

 A diagram for this flow  generated from Insight storming is shown below.

 <img src="ship-dom-insight1.PNG" width="700">

-In this diagram is is made clear the the delivery of measured  temperature , probably GPS position, and power consumption of the refrigeration unit for that container is a recurring "continuous" event.
-Each cntainer might report once a minute; this would ensure than an auditable record of container temperature is available.
+In this diagram is is made clear the the delivery of measured  temperature, probably GPS position, and power consumption of the refrigeration unit for that container is a recurring "continuous" event.
+Each cntainer might report once a minute; this ensures than an auditable record of container temperature is available from the event bus.

 We show a policy test to decide whether the temperatuse has gone outside the specified range committed to in that shipment contract for the goods in that container.
 If this violation has occured, this is an ( unusual ) alert event reporting that temperature has gone out of range.
 This information is available as data to sme dashboard seen by the shipping company operator who must make the business decision whether the contents of the container are spoiled.
 IT is likely that involvment of human operator is necessary since this is a business decision with possibly significant $ co0nsequences.
 It is possible that a bad sensor reading could have been received or that in this contract violation of the temperature range for a very short interval of time is permissable.